Chart Color Schemes

 Hillside features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 86.6% of all households, including 52.9% couples with children, 19.7% couples without children, and 12.9% single parent families.
-Non-family households comprise the remaining 13.4%, with lone person households at 12.4% and group households making up 1.0%.
+Non-family households comprise the remaining 13.4%, with lone person households at 12.4% and group households at 1.0%.
 The median household size is 3.2 people, larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households